What to see and do in Bangkok: Must-sees?

 4. Browse through the Pak Khlongflower market.

-When you return to the Tha Tien Pier you will find the Pak Khlong flower market nearby.
-You will find all kinds of flowers and you will be able to see how they make the famous flower garlands that Buddhists use as offerings.
-It's a different kind of walk to do in Bangkok.
-In front of this market, you will find another food market that is also worth a stop.
+When you return to the Tha Tien Pier very close you will find the Pak Khlong flower market.
+You will find all kinds of flowers and you will be able to see how they assemble the famous floral garlands that Buddhists use as offerings.
+It is a different walk to do in Bangkok.
+In front of this market, you will find another food market that also deserves a stop.

 A night out not to be missed is the markets and nightlife of Khao San Road.
 A street full of bars, food stalls, shops and even fried scorpion vendors.
 It has a very cool atmosphere for a fun night out.